planetnxa/webapps/README.md

 *input type = "text"*

-okay so the app static is for css and the app folder is for the entire thing tmp is for database stuff
+okay so the app static is for css and the app folder is for the entire thing tmp is for database still spun on the virtual environment stuff